openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 *****************************

 When you add a post to a discussion, you might receive an email notification about the first reply to the post.
-You can also receive a digest email message each day that summarizes activity for the posts that you are following.

 ==============================
 Receiving Email Notifications